Opinion post: Written by Simon Espley, CEO of Africa Geographic

-1. This five-year cull is in the main tourism area of South Luangwa, where ease of road and air access was built on the backs of photographic tourism investment and development from the safari lodges, operators, NGOs and charities.
-Now these people are going to come and take advantage of that, and in the process, threaten the survival of the very industry that created the nice environment for them!
+1. This five-year cull is in the main tourist area of South Luangwa, where ease of road and air access was built on the backs of photographic tourism investment and development from the safari lodges, operators, NGOs and charities.
+Now, these people are going to come and take advantage of that, and in the process, threaten the survival of the very industry that created a nice environment for them!

 2. This the reality of hippo hunts:

 Umlilo Safaris offers clients five hippos per trip, during our prime tourism season of June to October, from now until 2022.